 Along rue Notre-Dame, you will find one of the oldest churches in North America, Notre-Dame-des-Victories.
 In the summer the church is open to visitors and worth a little visit.
-If you’re looking for a café, hit up La Maison Smith for some café au lait and a croissant.
+If you’re looking for a café, hit up La Maison Smith (LGBTQIA2S+ safe space) for some café au lait and a croissant.

-If you’re looking for a beer then try out Pub l’Oncle Antoine – which is housed in a very old building with walls so thick that it’s unlikely you’ll have cell service once you’re inside.
+If you’re looking for a beer then try out Pub l’Oncle Antoine (women-owned + LGBTQIA2S+ safe space) – which is housed in a very old building with walls so thick that it’s unlikely you’ll have cell service once you’re inside.
 Place-Royale is small but full of charm.

 Do not let Petit-Champlain’s small size fool you, this little neighbourhood packs a big punch!

-Wander the cobbled streets, do a little shopping, then take the Funiculaire or Escalier Casse-Cou back up to Old-Québec at the top of Cap Diamant.
-Before you venture up top, pop into Pape George or Q-de-Sac for a pint or maybe visit Petite Cabane à Sucre or La Fudgerie for a sweet treat.
+Wander the cobbled streets, do a little shopping, then take the Funiculaire or Escalier Casse-Cou back up to Old-Quebec at the top of Cap Diamant.
+Before you venture up top, pop into Pape George or Q-de-Sac (LGBTQIA2S+ safe space) for a pint or maybe visit Petite Cabane à Sucre or La Fudgerie for a sweet treat.

 Sip artisanal cocktails or enjoy drafts of beer, meet locals and let loose.
 When you finally crawl out into the wee morning hours, hit up Chez Ashton for some late night/early morning poutine.
 It’s magical after midnight.

-Beginners’ guide to Québec City would not be complete without suggestions on the best things to do and while you’re in the city.
+Beginners’ guide to Quebec City would not be complete without suggestions on the best things to do while you’re in the city.
 These are our top picks for first-time visitors.
 If you want more activity ideas, check out this article!